An object that manages the content for a rectangular area on the screen.

 Drawing and animation

-Views draw content in their rectangular area using technologies such as UIKit, Core Graphics, and OpenGL ES.
+Views draw content in their rectangular area using UIKit or Core Graphics.

-Some view Declared property can be animated to new values.
+Some view properties can be animated to new values.

 Layout and subview management

-A view can define the size and position of its subviews as needed.
+Views can adjust the size and position of their subviews.

-The geometry of a view is defined by its
+The geometry of each view is defined by its

-frame defines the origin and dimensions of the view in the coordinate system of its superview and is commonly used during layout to adjust the size or position of the view.
+frame property defines the origin and dimensions of the view in the coordinate system of its superview.
 The

 For detailed information about how to use the